 Time: 45 minutes to 1 hour

-On June 6, 1912 Novarupta Volcano exploded resulting in the largest volcanic eruption of the 20th century.
+Not far from Brooks River, the largest volcanic eruption of the 20th century began on June 6, 1912.
 The eruption was so violent that the summit of Mount Katmai collapsed, villages were abandoned, and explosions were heard as far away as Juneau.
-In the wake of this violence, hardy adventurers and scientists discovered the Valley of Ten Thousand Smokes, a spectacular forty square mile ash flow.
+In the wake of this violence, hardy adventurers and scientists discovered the Valley of Ten Thousand Smokes, a spectacular ash covered landscape.

 You can explore Katmai’s volcanic landscape on this day-long tour.
 The road to the Valley crosses three streams before arriving at the Robert F. Griggs Visitor Center.
 After a break for lunch, a ranger leads an optional hike down to the Valley floor.
-The hike covers three miles (4.8 km) round trip with 800 feet (244 m) of elevation change.
+The hike covers 3.4 miles (5.4 km) round trip with 1000 feet (305 m) of elevation change.

 A fee is charged for this tour and reservations are required.
-Reservations can be made at Brooks Lodge and through the park’s concessionaire, Katmailand, Inc. Be sure to bring water, hiking boots, rain gear, and warm clothing.
+Advanced reservations can be made at Brooks Lodge or by contacting Katmailand, Inc. Be sure to bring water, hiking boots, rain gear, and warm clothing.